miketheprogrammer/go-thrust/README.md

 Official GoLang Thrust Client for Thrust (https://github.com/breach/thrust) to be used in Breach.cc(http://breach.cc) via Official Go Implementation @ (http://github.com/miketheprogrammer/breach-go)

-Notes for me while I work on this Project:

 Running on OSX 10.9
 ==================
 Included in vendor are the binaries